HariTrigger/OllamaYTSumm/README.md

 * [jdepoix/youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api/)

 ## Install
-Remember that this relies on having already a runnning Ollama Server.
+Remember that this relies on having already a running Ollama Server.

 **1. Clone the repo**
 ```